-Press the + New Connection button ( ) to set up a connection to your OPS243 sensor.
+Press the + New Connection button (+ New Connection to your OPS243 sensor.
 The window will change as in Figure 5.
 Follow the 5 steps listed below Figure 5.
 You'll need to contact OmniPreSense Customer Service to get your sensor username and password.